STEAM & Innovation

 The vision behind these initiatives is for students to acquire critical thinking, creativity and problem-solving skills, essential for their future.We have integrated digital technology into our classrooms since 2016, including interactive whiteboards, projectors and iPads.

-We also work with LEGO® Education, and we are beginning to integrate robotics and coding into the curriculum.
+At our bilingual primary school, we also work with LEGO® Education, and we have integrated robotics and coding into the curriculum.
 These hands-on projects build confidence through play and the development of holistic skills.

 Students develop design-process and critical thinking in a collaborative environment, preparing them for tomorrow’s world.